mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 >
 > (From ["The Blue Cliff Record"](books#BCR) translated by Thomas Cleary)

-##### 02:00

 This is the main case.
 This morning I would like to read the pointer for the main case, [which is] pointing out the most important key in the main case *[unintelligible]*, [which is] mentioned by [Engo Zen Master](glossary#engo-kokugon).
-(Engo Kokugon is the Japanese name for Ch’an teacher Yuan Wu K’e Ch’in (1063–1135), who compiled the [Blue Cliff Record](glossary#blue-cliff-record) and added the pointers, notes and commentaries.)

 > Heaven and earth are narrow; sun, moon, and stars all at once go dark.
 Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence.
 Even the [Buddhas](glossary#buddha) of [the three times](glossary#three-times) can only know it for themselves; the successive generations of [patriarchs](glossary#ancestor) haven’t been able to bring it up in its entirety.
 The treasury of teachings of the whole age cannot explain it thoroughly; clear eyed patch robed monks cannot save themselves completely.
 When you get here, how will you ask for more instruction?
 To say the word “Buddha” is trailing mud and dripping water; to say the word “[Ch’an](glossary#chan)” is a face full of shame.
 Superior people who have studied for a long time do not wait for it to be said; late coming beginners simply must investigate and apprehend it.

 In this pointer, [Engo Zen Master](glossary#engo-kokugon) emphasizes the significance of the task of the fundamental vehicle of transcendence.
-In other words, that is the path, great path, or the ultimate path.
-He uses a different term, which is called "the task of the fundamental vehicle of transcendence".
-This is the main point in this pointer: task of the fundamental vehicle of transcendence.
+In other words, that is the path – great path, or the ultimate path.
+He uses a different term, which is called “the task of the fundamental vehicle of transcendence”.
+This is the main point in this pointer: the task of the fundamental vehicle of transcendence.

 Plainly speaking, this is the truth, or original nature of existence, or [dharma](glossary#dharma).
 [Dogen Zenji](glossary#dogen) said in [Fukanzazengi](dogen#fukanzazengi), “The [dharma vehicle](glossary#dharma-vehicle) is free and unrestricted, why should we expend sustained effort?”
 So [Dogen](glossary#dogen) uses the term “dharma vehicle”.

-You know, the truth is explained in many ways; if you use a word, whatever you say, all expressions of the truth comes into just one term, “truth”.
-Many kinds of religions use different a term, but all come into the truth.
+You know, the truth is explained in many ways.
+If you use a word, whatever you say, all expressions of the truth come into just one term: “truth”.
+Many kinds of religions use a different term, but all come into the truth.

 ##### 7:30

 The truth is not a subject which we have to understand objectively, or philosophically, or psychologically, which is called [ontology](glossary#ontology).
-We know pretty well, truth is not something which we try to invent philosophically, psychologically, which is called ontology –  but we get used to thinking of something objectively, philosophically, psychologically, very naturally, that’s why even though we understand it, it’s very difficult to get rid of that.
+We know pretty well, truth is not something which we try to invent philosophically, psychologically, which is called ontology –  but we get use [out] of (or used to) thinking of something objectively, philosophically, psychologically, very naturally; that’s why even though we understand it, it’s very difficult to get rid of that.
 So very naturally, whatever you say – truth, [Buddha](glossary#buddha), or [impermanence](glossary#impermanence), or [dependent origination](glossary#dependent-origination) – all are immediately something objectified by you.
 This is very natural.

 It’s very natural, but the problem is, we *believe* it; we believe in such a way of life, immediately.
-So [patriarchs](glossary#ancestor) and Buddhas constantly say, "It is your understanding; it’s not real universal truth beyond human speculation."
+So [patriarchs](glossary#ancestor) and Buddhas constantly say, “It is *your* understanding; it’s not real universal truth beyond human speculation.”
 But we don’t believe it, because the intellectual sense cannot reach there.

-So, whatever kind of religion you study, even Christianity or [Buddhism](glossary#buddhism), this attitude is very fundamental, universal.
-In Christianity you really have to devote yourself toward God; whether you believe or not, you have to throw away yourself into God.
+So whatever kind of religion you study, even Christianity or [Buddhism](glossary#buddhism), this attitude is very fundamental, universal.
+In Christianity you really have to devote yourself *toward* God; whether you believe or not, you have to throw away yourself into God.
 This is the first request.
-If you don’t, there is no sense of Christianity.
-It is very true.
-And the same applies to Buddhism: if you don’t have this fundamental attitude toward the truth, throwing away yourself, forgetting yourself, and throw yourself into Buddha’s house, it's very difficult to understand what the truth is, directly connected with your body and mind.
+If you don’t [do this], there is no sense of Christianity.
+This is very true.
+And the same applies to Buddhism: if you don’t have this fundamental attitude toward the truth, throwing yourself away, forgetting yourself and throwing yourself into Buddha’s house, it’s very difficult to understand what the truth is, directly connected with your body and mind.
 It’s very difficult.

 That’s why [Dogen Zenji](glossary#dogen) says, in [Shobogenzo: “Life and Death” (Shōji)](dogen#life-and-death), “When you simply release and forget both your body and mind and throw yourself into the house of Buddha, and when functioning comes from the direction of Buddha, and you go in accord with it; then, with no strength needed and no thought expended, free from birth and death, you become Buddha.
 Then, there can be no obstacle in any one’s mind.”
-This is a very famous statement mentioned by [Dogen](glossary#dogen). *[He repeats the quote.]* This is the correct attitude to research the truth, what it is; because this is human life.
+This is a very famous statement mentioned by [Dogen](glossary#dogen). *[He repeats the quote.]* This is the correct attitude to research the truth, what [the truth] is; because this is human life.

 ##### 12:47